AmbientRun/Ambient/docs/src/reference/animations.md

 Retargeting may be necessary to remap the animation from the original character's skeleton to your target character's skeleton.

-To do this, `PlayClipFromUrlNode::set_retargeting` can be used to configure the retargeting for a given clip.
+To do this, `PlayClipFromUrlNodeRef::set_retargeting` can be used to configure the retargeting for a given clip.
-Additionally, `PlayClipFromUrlNode::apply_base_pose` may be necessary to change the origin of the animation for correctness.
+Additionally, `PlayClipFromUrlNodeRef::apply_base_pose` may be necessary to change the origin of the animation for correctness.

 If you're using Mixamo for animations, you can do retargeting through Mixamo itself to get the best results.

 ### Animation nodes lifetimes and ownership

 The animation player and nodes all live in the ECS.
-The `AnimationPlayer`, `PlayClipFromUrlNode` and other nodes are wrappers around an `EntityId`.
-To remove an animation player, call `player.despawn()` on it.
+The `AnimationPlayerRef`, `PlayClipFromUrlNodeRef` and other nodes are wrappers around an `EntityId`.
+You are responsible for despawning them when you're done with them, by calling `.despawn()`, which will remove the node and all the children.

-The animation nodes are ref-counted, so they will survive while at least one of the following is true:

-- they are either being played by an animation player
-- they are being referenced by your code (i.e. you have an `PlayClipFromUrlNode`).